Welcome to the New York Divinity School Photographs of the New York Divinity School and New York City.

 Background

 Evangelicals are people who take the Bible as their authority for behavior and belief, and who believe in Jesus’ deity and bodily resurrection – regardless of their political, social, or ethnic background.
-Unfortunately, there has not been an accredited evangelical seminary based in the City since 1969, when Biblical Seminary of New York fired its faculty and sold its library and building.
+Since 1969, when Biblical Seminary of New York fired its faculty and sold its library and building, opportunities for evangelical seminary training have been severely limited.

 There are more than four million evangelicals in the New York metropolitan area – out of the total of 20 million people.
 Less than 10% of the 13 million Euro-Americans are evangelical; however, well over 40% of the 7 million “non-whites” are evangelical.
 Especially noteworthy is the strong and increasing spiritual vibrancy and Biblical commitment among Hispanic-Americans, African-Americans, and Korean-Americans.